abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 They ensure persistence by making use of three things:
 * The StatefulSet controller enforcing predicable naming, and ordered provisioning/updating/deletion.
-* A headless service to provide a unique network identity
+* A headless service to provide a unique network identity.
 * A volume template to ensure stable per-instance storage.
 ---